 The effect of this is that the neural activity in the left canal goes up while the neural activity in the right canal goes down.

 In all functional pairs, regardless of their orientation, when a head movement raises the neural activity in one canal its functional pair will decrease its activity.
+The diagram below shows this so called 'push - pull' system for the lateral canals.

-In this summary diagram the important facts from the previous discussion are drawn together.
-In it we see the hair cell represented at the top.
 Remember that the hair cell is always causing firing of the nerve fibre at its base.
 This is the tonic firing rate.
 When the 'cilia' bend towards the kinocilium the firing rate increases and when they bend away the firing decreases.

 Remember also that when a hair cell is bending towards the kinocilium on one side of the head the functionally paired hair cell on the other side of the head is decreasing its activity.